Healthy grocery shopping

 Last reviewed on: 7/14/2018

 Reviewed by: Emily Wax, RD, CNSC, University of Virginia Health System, Charlottesville, VA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update: 04-30-19.
+Editorial update on 04-30-19.
+Editorial update on 03-17-20.